igorWebMASTER/react-blog/README.md

-## React Blog é um projeto web desenvovido com SASS para o frontend e GRAPHQL
+## React Blog é um projeto web desenvovido com SASS para o frontend e GraphQL

 In the project directory, you can run: